-Q: What are the main advantages in designating EPO as ISA?
+Q: What are the main advantages of designating EPO as the ISA?

 Equally, for Applicants proceeding in the European phrase, early international searches is performed by ISA as the same high-quality standard as a European search a supplementary European search will not be undertaken upon entry into the European phase.
 Thus, accelerating the application procedure.